4 Methods for Transferring Small Business Ownership to a Family Member

 Sale Method

 This is by far the most popular transfer method, even within family businesses.
 It involves selling the business at fair market value, often structured through a purchase agreement.
-It can be either a stock or asset sale, but stock sales are most common.
+It can be either a stock or asset sale, but stock sales are more common for larger businesses, and asset sales are more common for small businesses.

 The sale method is the most beneficial to you because small business owners don’t generate most of their personal wealth through running their business; they gain it through the sale of their business when they retire.